-The Gunnison Plateau and the West Gunnison Monocline formed in the Late Oligocene after deposition of the Goldens Ranch Formation.
-Sediment was eroded from the plateau and monocline and deposited into coalescing alluvial fans in the basin to the west.
+The Gunnison Plateau and the West Gunnison Monocline formed in Mrobably in the late the Late Oligocene after deposition of the Goldens Ranch Formation.
+Objourn Sediment was eroded from the plateau and monocline and deposited into

-Basin and Range extension began shortly after the formation of the monocline.
-The extension dissected the area with north-south trending normal faults such as the Sage Valley and Wasatch faults and produced east- and west-dipping fault blocks.
-Uplifted areas were dissected and eroded, and the sediment was deposited as alluvial fans in present-day Juab Valley.
+No PNo P Basin and Range extension began shortly after the formation of produced mumerous the monocline.
+The extension dissected the area with north-south trending normal faults, such as the Sage Valley and Wasatch faults and produced east- and west-dipping fault blocks.
+Uplifted areas were dissected and eroded, and the sediment was deposited as alluvial fans to the adjacet grabus, such as in present-day Juab Valley.

-In the Pleistocene, Lake Bonneville reached the Bonneville Stage, flooding the Sevier River and depositing underflow fan sediments.
-Major years age Approximately 2,000 years later the lake retreated catastrophically, lowering the regional base level.
-Active down-cutting through the alluvial fans in Juab Valley and in stream gullies attests to the change in base level; continued Basin and Range extension also steepened the average regional gradient.
+In the Pleistocene, Lake Bonneville reached the Bonneville Stage, and (acastrice in the Skinner fick flooding the Sevier River and depositing underflow fan sediments.
+The About Approximately 2,000 years later the lake retreated catastrophically, lowering the regional base level.
+Active down-cutting through the pre-existing sufficial sedements alluvial fans in Juab Valley and in stream gullies attests to the change in base level; continued Basin and Range extension also steepened the average regional gradient.
 Fault scarps that cut alluvial fan deposits, and the formation of secondary alluvial fans are evidence of Recent Basin and Range faulting.
+Total rewrite